srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

 #### Task 1: Deploy highly available Azure VMs into availability zones behind an Azure Load Balancer Standard by using Azure Resource Manager templates

-1. If needed, in the Azure portal, open **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.

-1. If prompted to select either **Bash** or **PowerShell**, select **Bash**.

-1. In the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the file **C:\AllFiles\AZ-303-Microsoft-Azure-Architect-Technologies-master\Allfiles\Labs\01\azuredeploy30301subb.json** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create a resource groups (replace the `<Azure region>` placeholder with the name of the Azure region that is available in your subscription and which is closest to the location of your lab computer):
+1. From the Cloud Shell pane, the following command is used to create a resource group (replace the `<Azure region>` placeholder with the name of the Azure region that is available for deployment of Azure VMs in your subscription and which is closest to the location of your lab computer): (**Note:- just go through the command, as the resource groups are pre-created**)

    ```sh
    LOCATION='<Azure region>'